dfelinto/blender-manual/manual/editors/preferences/animation.rst

    the background of the Graph Editor.
 Default Smoothing Mode
-   Controls the behavior of :ref:`automatic curve handles <editors-graph-fcurves-settings-handles>` for newly created F-curves.
+   Controls the behavior of :ref:`automatic curve handles <editors-graph-fcurves-settings-handles>` for newly created F-Curves.
 Default Interpolation
    Controls the default :ref:`Interpolation <editors-graph-fcurves-settings-interpolation>` for newly created keyframes.
 Default Handles
-   Controls the default :ref:`Handle <editors-graph-fcurves-settings-handles>` for newly created F-curves.
+   Controls the default :ref:`Handle <editors-graph-fcurves-settings-handles>` for newly created F-Curves.
 XYZ to RGB
    Color for X, Y, or Z animation curves (location, scale or rotation) is the same as the color for the X, Y, and Z axis.